-SCE can reasonably tender a draft GIA by Construction The draft GIA should be executed and/or filed at FERC no later than Construction and will include the earliest ISD and COD as identified in Table H.1.

-The ISO will perform its Annual Reassessment Constant and Source Constant) and Transmission Plan Deliverability ("TPD") Allocation (Constant and Constant a
+SCE can reasonably tender a draft GIA by .
+The draft GIA should be executed and/or filed at FERC no later than and will include the earliest ISD and COD as identified in Table H.1.
+The ISO will perform its Annual Reassessment Deliverability ("TPD") Allocation requirements that come out of ISO's Annual R reflected in a Reassessment Report, which negotiation) or amend the GIA (if already execution) Any changes in scope, cost, or schedule teassessment and TPD Allocation will be ch will be used to revise the draft GIA (if under

-&lt;sup>11 The TPD Allocation Process is estimated to be completed in April 2024.
+$^{\rm 11}$ The TPD Allocation Process is estimated to be completed in April 2024.
 The actual date may vary.

+Attachment 1:

-Attachment 1: Interconnection Facilities, Network Upgrades, and Distribution Upgrades Please refer to separate document
+Interconnection Facilities, Network Upgrades, and Distribution Upgrades

+Attachment 2:

-Attachment 2: Escalated Cost and Time to Construct for Interconnection Facilities, Reliability Network Upgrades, Delivery Network Upgrades, and Distribution Upgrades Please refer to separate document
+Escalated Cost and Time to Construct for Interconnection Facilities, Reliability Network Upgrades, Delivery Network Upgrades, and Distribution Upgrades

-Attachment 3: Allocation of Network Upgrades for Cost Estimates and Maximum Network Upgrade Cost Responsibility
+Attachment 3: Allocation of Network Upgrades for Cost Estimates and Maximum Network Upgrade Cost Responsibility https://on.sce.com/InterconnectionHandbook.